slamanna212/BlueskyPDS-Ansible/README.md

 - `checklist.yml` Makes sure localhost is ready to run these playbooks

 ## Need to Know
-Initial provisioning is not yet coded.
+ - Initial provisioning is not yet coded.
+ - Initial configuration is not yet handled.
+Need a user called ansible with passwordless sudo and a public key for authentication.